mixxxdj/manual/source/chapters/microphones.rst

 DJ Controllers With Microphone Inputs
 --------------------------------------
-DJ controllers with microphone inputs typically mix the microphone input with the master output without sending it to the computer.
+DJ controllers with microphone inputs typically mix the microphone input with the :term:`main output` without sending it to the computer.
 This does not have the problem with latency that happens with :ref:`microphones-software-monitoring`.
 However, many cheap DJ controllers do not digitize the signal to make it available to the computer.
 Refer to the